icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * [Lisa](https://github.com/youngde811/Lisa) - a production-quality, forward-chaining expert system shell featuring an optimized implementation of Charles Forgy's Rete algorithm, a highly efficient solution to the difficult many-to-many pattern matching problem.
 MIT.
 * [WouldWork](https://github.com/davypough/wouldwork) - solve classical planning and constraint satisfaction problems without extensive programming experience.
 BSD_3Clause.

+## Educational

+* [PAIP-lisp](https://github.com/norvig/paip-lisp) - Lisp code for the textbook ["Paradigms of Artificial Intelligence Programming"](https://norvig.github.io/paip-lisp/#/).
+* [AIMA-lisp](https://github.com/aimacode/aima-lisp) -  Common Lisp implementation of algorithms from Russell and Norvig's "Artificial Intelligence - A Modern Approach".
+* the book [Reinforcement Learning: An Introduction](http://www.incompleteideas.net/book/the-book.html), by Richard S. Sutton and Andrew G. Barto, with code in Lisp.
+  * the authors are the recipients of the [2024 ACM A.M.
+Turing Award](https://awards.acm.org/about/2024-turing) for developing the conceptual and algorithmic foundations of reinforcement learning.

 Audio
 =====